 This K-2nd testing would officially be optional, but the state would cover the cost for districts, and with the high-stakes of 3-8th grade testing, most districts would make use of it.

 Please add yourself as a signatory of this petition to ISBE.
 We'll be delivering it before ISBE votes on the new state testing plan later this year.
+We're also working on legislation to prohibit state testing before 3rd grade; you can read about it here.

 Tell ISBE: No state testing before third grade!
 K-2 is too young to test!